Water Weight Calculator

 How Much Does a Gallon of Water Weigh?

 We mentioned above that one gallon of water weighs 8.345 pounds at 39.2 °F when the density of water is exactly equal to 1.0 g/cm³.
-But, since the density of water fluctuates with the temperature, the weight of a gallon of water changes too.
+But, since the density of water fluctuates with the temperature, the weight of a gallon of water also changes slightly.

-So, just how much does a gallon of water weigh then?
-One gallon of water weighs between 8.288489 and 8.345404 pounds, depending on the temperature.
+So, just how much does a gallon of water weigh?
+One gallon of water weighs between 8.288489 and 8.345404 pounds (lb), depending on the temperature.
 The table below shows the weight at various temperatures.

 ( °F / °C )